vim-vdebug/vdebug/README.md

 total rebuild to allow for a nicer interface and support of new features.

 It's written in Python, and has an object-oriented interface that is easy to extend and can even be used from the command-line.
+It even has unit tests covering some of the more critical parts of the code.

 # How to use